hide09845/hypermobilityassistor/README.md

 # Disclaimers

+- The HAND is built for the right hand.
+You will need to mirror it for usage on the left hand.
 - The HAND was designed by a team of two, including myself.
 I only take partial credit for the design.
 - The HAND is a prototype that was designed around my wrist and hand.
 It may not fit perfectly on all bodies.
 - Do not wear the HAND if you are experiencing any pain as a result of wearing it.